Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 It had been done slowly and subtly, taking decades to reach the point where farmers couldn’t summon the will to harvest, or where people would rather live in the dark than replace a light.
 By the time anyone had even noticed they were in trouble...it was already too late.

 The resulting decay had claimed the most venerable historical buildings first.
-To Ata, therefore, High Mountain---actual stone and mortar, a castle from before the Gao had even developed gunpowder---was a treasure.
+To Ata, therefore, High Mountain - actual stone and mortar, a castle from before the Gao had even developed gunpowder - was a treasure.
 Centuries of care had kept the murals and tapestries vibrant, the huge wooden table in the middle of the Conclave chamber was healthy, polished and waxed, the flagstones were even and smooth.

 It was a monument to the simple power of maintenance, and the garden?
 Nobody had tended a garden on Aru in hundreds of years.

 Ata could feel that same thought filling his companions with a cerebral pleasure that was as sweetly different to the Droud’s suffocating, mechanical stimulus as a clear sky was to smoke.
-He spared a moment of gratitude for his hosts’ forbearance, too---he was acutely aware that the technology infusing his body had a highly offensive odor to them.
+He spared a moment of gratitude for his hosts’ forbearance, too - he was acutely aware that the technology infusing his body had a highly offensive odor to them.
 Nobody had yet commented on it, beyond the odd flicked ear or slight shift in posture.

 Evolution and selection had led their two peoples in wildly different directions.